JackBilbo/lxn-discus/README.md

 <h2>Fixes and Features:</h2>

+<strong>Check for slew and engine use</strong>

+Using the engine or slew mode during a task will now be registered and invalidate the task.
+Using either before start or after finish line will have no consequences.

 <strong>Dynamic Overspeed Warning:</strong>

 The speedtape gauge  shows a dynamic estimation of Vne translated to indicated airspeed as "red zone".
 Additionally the background of the speed tape will gradually turn orange as your speed ghet's closer to Vne.